Yefym707/Game/README.md

 or set the environment variable `GAME_SAFE_MODE=1`.

+## Stability: Saves & Localization

+Save files are written atomically using a temporary file and the previous version is copied to `~/.oko_zombie/backups/<date>/` before being replaced.
+Loading verifies size and checksum metadata so corrupted files trigger a dialog and the **Continue** button falls back to **New Game** when no valid save is present.

+Localization lookups use `safe_get()` which falls back to the default language and logs missing keys only once without interrupting gameplay.

 ## Borders & Highlights

 UI elements use three border widths (`border_xs`, `border_sm`, `border_md`) and